levigroker/GRKAnalytics/README.md

 NOTE: You will be responsible for adding the dependent provider library/libraries yourself, as a dependency in your podfile or manually, as the GRKAnalytics podspec does not bother with third party dependencies.
 This gives you the freedom to choose the version and mechanism of import for these dependencies.
+For example, if you configured GRKAnalytics with the subspecs `Fabric` and `GoogleAnalytics`, as above, you would also need to add the related pods, like this:

+    pod 'Fabric',          '~> 1.6'
+    pod 'Crashlytics',     '~> 3.7'
+    pod 'GoogleAnalytics', '~> 3.14'

 ### Documentation